coreweave/kubernetes-cloud/virtual-server/examples/kubectl/README.md

 - [virtual-server-direct-attach-lb.yaml](virtual-server-direct-attach-lb.yaml) shows how to directly attach the Load Balancer IP to a Virtual Server.
 This will give

+- [virtual-server-windows-internal-ip-only.yaml](virtual-server-windows-internal-ip-only.yaml) creates a Windows Virtual Server with no public IP (STATIC internal IP only) - useful for servers that will only be accessed in your namespace, such as Domain Controllers.

+- [virtual-server-windows-cpu-only.yaml](virtual-server-windows-cpu-only.yaml) creates a Windows Virtual Server with no GPU - CPU compute only.

 - [virtual-server-shared-pvc.yaml](virtual-server-shared-pvc.yaml) attaches shared `PVC` to the virtual machine instance.
 The `PVC` formated already and mounted as `/mnt/shared-pvc`.

 - [virtual-server-windows.yaml](virtual-server-windows.yaml) creates Windows10 virtual machine instance.
 In order to get the external IP and use remote desktop via `RDP` protocol, issue the following commnad: